semanticpy/owlreadyL/README.rst

 * list(onto.metadata) now lists the annotations present on the ontology
 * Bugfixes:
   - Accept UTF8 and latin encoding from reasoners (thanks Francesco Compagno)
+  - Fix SPARQL query with a UNION without variables

 Links
 -----